jarz/jarz.net/content/posts/app-insights-logging-middleware.md

 ```
 [(Source Stack Overflow answer)](https://stackoverflow.com/a/50024016)

 In ASP.NET Core 1.x and 2.x, this would add a new property named _JsonBody_ to the telemetry, populated with the associated request's body content.
-The telemetry would be
+The telemetry would be uploaded to Application Insights, visible on the request and associated with additional server-side processing, such as database requests.

 After upgrading to ASP.NET Core 3 and switching to `EnableBuffering()`, the next exception is a bit concerning: _**System.InvalidOperationException**: 'Synchronous operations are disallowed.
 Call ReadAsync or set AllowSynchronousIO to true instead.'_ One of the bigger breaking changes in ASP.NET Core 3.0 was [disabling synchronous server IO by default](https://docs.microsoft.com/en-us/dotnet/core/compatibility/2.2-3.0#http-synchronous-io-disabled-in-all-servers
 ).
 While Microsoft provides a mitigation, I've still run into issues with disposed objects afterward.
 It's time for a different approach.